 How to Improve Motivation by Understanding Your Subconscious

+Let me ask you a question you probably have never thought of.
 When you go to the sink to get a drink of water, are you going to quench your thirst, or to prevent yourself from getting thirsty?
-This article will help you better understand and learn how to improve your motivation (or affect others) by better understanding your subconscious.
+It’s a subtle, but important distinction.
+Why is it important?
+It has to do with what motivates you…and can help you understand what motivates others.
+This article will help make this distinction clear, and help you better understand and learn how to improve your motivation by better understanding how your subconscious affects it.

 Toward/Away Theory